norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Individual experimentation failures eventually lead to product success; each systematic failure furthers the process of elimination, closing distance to either finding success or proving exhaustively that the hypothesis is false.
 Playground failures are actual failures, as each random trial is effectively isolated and contributes no reportable progress towards a definitive result.

 ### Is there Demand?
 A fundamental question seems to have been forgotten during the AI gold rush of '23.
 Do people actually want the thing you are building?
+What proof do you have?

+I sold a motorcycle last month and needed to update my insurance policy.
+My insurance carrier recently added an AI Assist

 ### Treat Ground Truth Like an Evil Genie